stucco/relation-bootstrap/README.md

 #### Run this program:

-	RunRelationSVMs preprocessedtype contexts kerneltype
+	RunRelationSVMs preprocessedtype contexts

 	preprocessedtype = original | entityreplaced | aliasreplaced
 	contexts = 000 | 001 | 010 | 011 | 100 | 101 | 110 | 111
-	kerneltype = RBF | Linear

 This program takes the instance data written by the previous program, trains a SVM on it, and applies the SVM to a test set.
-So it will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype and contexts parameters.  kerneltype refers to the type of kernel used in the SVM.
+So it will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype and contexts parameters.